duniter/duniter-rs/doc/en/dev/developing-a-durs-module.md

 5. run the main loop, in which you'll listen to the incoming messages to your channel

 If the router doesn't receive all the modules' registration in less than 20 seconds, it stops the program.
 You must then register it before any intensive action.
-If you think 20 seconds is large anyway, keep in mind that Durs is aimed to run on low-performance micro-computers, that could even busy with other tasks.
+If you think 20 seconds is large anyway, keep in mind that Dunitrust is aimed to run on low-performance micro-computers, that could even busy with other tasks.
 It is possible to not include your module into the arm build.

 In short: if your module takes more than 3 seconds to register on your pc, it's already too much.